-- Has the child or mother been tested, and what were the results?
-If the drug is a prescription drug, was the drug prescribed to the mother during her pregnancy? - What is the reported history of drug use, including any admission of use by the mother and/or the extent of use during the pregnancy?
-What type of drug was used, and when was the last use? - Does the infant's mother understand how substance abuse may cause direct harm to her baby? - Has the mother ever received drug treatment? - Do others in the home use drugs?
-Is the father aware of the mother's drug use? - What are the medical and physical conditions of the child? - Has a doctor diagnosed or noted withdrawal symptoms or other adverse effects, or is the child considered medically fragile due to prenatal drug exposure?
-If yes, what are the medical concerns, and what treatment or care is needed? - What is the child's birth weight, gestational age, and APGAR scores?
-(This could be used to show correlation and draw inference to support adverse impact to a child from parental substance misuse.)
+• Has the newborn and/or mother been tested for substances at birth, and what were the results?
+If the drug is a prescription drug, was the drug prescribed to the mother during pregnancy and used as prescribed?

+- Has a physician diagnosed or noted withdrawal symptoms or other adverse effects? - What is the reported history of drug or alcohol use, including any admission of use by the mother, and/or the extent of use during pregnancy?
+What type of drug was used and when was the last use? - Has the mother's overall functioning declined over time relative to her drug use?
+Does she spend less time interacting with her children?
+Is she no longer employed?
+Medical complications related to drug use (ER visits, Marchman or Baker Acted, etc.)? - Does the newborn's mother understand how substance abuse may cause direct harm to her baby? - Has the mother ever received drug treatment?
+If yes, establish pattern of treatment. - Do others in the home use drugs?
+Is the father aware of the mother's drug use during pregnancy?
+Does the father use substances as well? - What are the medical and physical conditions of the child? - What is the newborn's birth weight, gestational age, and APGAR scores?
+(This could be used to show correlation and draw inference to support adverse impact to an infant from parental substance misuse).

-NOTE: If a child tests negative for controlled substances or alcohol at birth, a thorough assessment of known or reported history of substance abuse during the pregnancy, including duration, frequency, pattern and severity, should be completed to determine if there is sufficient information to support the acceptance of a report.
+NOTE: If a child/and or mother tests negative for controlled substances or alcohol at birth, a thorough assessment of known or reported history of substance abuse during the pregnancy, including duration, frequency, pattern, and severity, should be completed to determine if there is sufficient information to support the acceptance of a report.